apollographql/apollo-kotlin-execution/Writerside/topics/schema-dump.md

 For this reason, Apollo Kotlin Execution comes with built-in monitoring of your GraphQL schema.
 The Gradle plugin adds an `apolloCheckSchema` task that is run automatically whenever you run `./gradlew check` (and therefore `./gradlew build`).

+> If you are familiar with [Kotlin binary compatibility validator](https://github.com/Kotlin/binary-compatibility-validator), the concept is very similar.

-For an example, if you were to add a `exposedByMistake()` function, running `./gradlew apolloCheckSchema` would fail with the below:
+For an example, if you add a `exposedByMistake()` function, running `./gradlew apolloCheckSchema` fails with the below:

 ```
 $ ./gradlew apolloCheckSchema